 Check out more photos from last year's Kenai NWR project in our gallery.

-Please note that this is one of the more difficult strenuous projects.
-Participants should expect to hike over 3 miles to & from the worksite each day, with a 2,400 ft elevation change.
-Be prepared to challenge yourself!
+Please note that this is one of the more difficult active projects.
+Participants should expect to hike no more than 4 miles round trip to the work site each day, with minimal elevation gains.
+Come in shape and be prepared to challenge yourself!

 Come join us for an Alaskan adventure and give something back to the Kenai National Wildlife Refuge!